This post may contain affiliate links. Please read my disclosure policy.

-- Make the most of its meat using all parts.
+- Make the most of the swordfish meat using all parts.

-How to know if the Swordfish is fresh
+How to know if the Swordfish meat is fresh

 I grew up spending my summers in the South of Italy where swordfish are caught locally, so I am used to eating it fresh.

-I can fully appreciate its freshness and make the most of its meat.
+I can fully appreciate its freshness and make the most of swordfish meat.

-There are 4 signs to recognise if it is fresh:
+There are 4 signs to recognise if a swordfish is fresh:

 The swordfish is usually cut into 3 main parts: